 - One-on-one coaching with 6 amazing entrepreneurs - info about sales coaching here

-- Sales and marketing coaching for a team for natural products for arthritis in dogs
+- One-on-one and team coaching for a firm representing natural products for arthritis in dogs

 - Remote learning experience on both discovery and sales calls for new startups